Top 2 Practical Examples of Cash Book Entries

 Example #1 – Single Column

-Under a single column cash-book, only cash transactions done by the business record.
-It has only a single money column on debit and credits both sides, is titled as “amount.”
-As it records only the accounting transaction related to cash so entries which involve banks or discounts such as checks received, checks issued, sales discount or purchases discount do not record.
+Under a single column cash book, only cash transactions are done by the business record.
+Therefore, it has only a single money column on debit and credits on both sides, titled "amount."
+As it records only the accounting transaction related to cash, entries that involve banks or discounts such as checks received, checks issued, sales discounts, or purchases discount does not record.

 For example: